Species Introduction

 ✓ Expert Tip

-Jessica Lane –
+Jessica Lane (verified owner) –

 I’m thrilled with my purchase of the Apistogramma Macmasteri pair!
 After about two weeks in my 20-gallon tank, they have settled in beautifully.
 The female, with her vibrant red tail, is quite a showstopper, and the male exhibits such charming behavior, especially during feeding time.
 They’ve become the focal point of my aquarium!
 I’ve kept various tropical fish before, but this pair really stands out for their personality and coloration.